A box spring is a support structure that sits between the bed frame and the mattress. It reduces shock and uniformly distributes your weight.

 The board is durable and robust.
 It helps to make other foundations more effective and resistant.

 Another advantage of this board is that you can make it yourself.
-As long as you follow the instructions correctly, you will have a robust bed foundation with superior support.
+If you follow the instructions correctly, you will have a robust bed foundation with superior support.

 - Durable and strong